- Men..... | View Rankings | View Statistics | View Rosters | View Schedules ]

 4. When will the rankings be updated again?

-Rankings are tabulated weekly, Men on Monday evening, Women on Monday morning.
+Rankings are tabulated weekly, Women on Monday morning.

 5. How do Women's teams and individuals qualify to a Regional Championship?

 The National Collegiate Women's Gymnastics Championships will consist of 12 teams and 12 all-around competitors (who are not on a qualifying team) and event specialists.
 Regional competition consisting of six teams and five all-around competitors (who are not on a qualifying team), and one individual specialist per event [who has a minimum regional qualifying score (RQS) of 9.4] will be conducted in each of six regions to determine the participants in the national championships.
 The top two teams and the all-around winner from each regional will receive an automatic berth to the national championships.
 The remaining all around competitors will qualify on the basis of rank order of finish (highest score) from all the regional championships.
 If the all around winner in a region is on an advancing team, that position will revert to an at-large berth.
 In addition, the event winners at the regional championships who score at least a 9.8 may advance to the national championships (in that event only) if they are not part of a qualifying team or the all-around qualifiers.
 The six regions are numbered one to six.

 Order of Events.
 Preliminary team and all-around competition will be conducted in two sessions on Day 1.
 The top three teams from each session will advance to the Super Six competition on Day 2.
 The top four individuals from each session in each event (plus ties) from the preliminary team and all-around competition will compete in the individual-event competition on Day 3.

 Qualification for regional competition is based on a team's and an all-around competitor's and an individual event specialist's six best regular-season-meet scores, of which three must be away.
 To obtain the regional qualifying score (RQS), the high score is eliminated and the remaining five scores are averaged.